-Before making a digest search you have to set up a number of parameters in the Setup|Setup system dialog box on the 'Peptide src.' page (Chapter 5.5).
-Furthermore, you have to generate digest databases based on a protein sequence databases in FastA format.
+Before making a digest search you must set up a number of parameters in the Setup | Setup system dialog box on the 'Peptide src.' page (Chapter 5.5).
+Furthermore, you must generate digest databases based on a protein sequence database in FastA format.